Best Practices For Converting Donors Through Donation Tiers

 Each nonprofit is different, and any good donation page is customized to your needs.

 This can give some donors the final push to make a donation.
-You can use Descriptive Tiers to share specifically about the impact of a donation at each giving level.
+You can use descriptive tiers to share specifically about the impact of a donation at each giving level.

 simple-descriptive-donation-tiers